 - Risk must be considered on an individual basis.
-A risk assessment form 68a New and Expectant Mothers will be completed at the Maternity Support Meeting, prior to the individual returning to work, and will be reviewed regularly. - An individual may return to work whilst they are breastfeeding. - Consideration must be given to the working hours of breastfeeding mothers who are required to work stand by or call out. - Consideration must be given to any reasonable adjustments required to support an individual in role whilst they are breastfeeding. - Breastfeeding arrangements must be discussed and considered at the Maternity Support Meeting prior to the individual returning to work, in order that suitable arrangements can be put in place and captured on the form 68a to support a return. - Where appropriate, advice must be sought from OHU. - For further detailed information, see the Breastfeeding Protocol.
+A risk assessment form 68a New and Expectant Mothers will be completed at the Maternity Support Meeting prior to the individual returning to work and will be reviewed regularly. - An individual may return to work whilst they are breastfeeding. - Consideration must be given to the working hours of breastfeeding mothers who are required to work stand by or call out. - Consideration must be given to any reasonable adjustments required to support an individual in role whilst they are breastfeeding. - Breastfeeding arrangements must be discussed and considered at the Maternity Support Meeting prior to the individual returning to work, in order that suitable arrangements can be put in place and captured on the Form 68a to support a return. - Where appropriate, advice must be sought from OHU. - For further detailed information see the Breastfeeding Protocol.

-Tactical Flight Officers (TFOs)
+NPAS Pilots & Tactical Flight Officers (TFOs)

-- All TFOs will be required to immediately cease flying until a medical consultation has taken place with the Police's Consultant Occupational Health Physician, and a full risk assessment has been undertaken. - If it is determined that an individual is unable to fly, NPAS will seek alternative meaningful employment for the individual.
-Where this is not possible the individual may be returned to the home force.
-In these instances, their role of TFO must be made available to the individual on their return from maternity leave. - All case will be considered on an individual basis. - TFOs are able to fly up until the 26th week of pregnancy, after which they will be placed on restricted duties. - Any TFO who experiences a miscarriage or has a termination of a pregnancy will be determined unfit.
+- In accordance with CAA Regulations a pilot must cease flying once they become aware that they are pregnant until such time as an appropriate medical examiner can assess their fitness to continue flying. - All pilots must cease flying at the end of the 26th week of pregnancy, at which point their pilots' licence will be suspended. - The suspension of the pilot's licence will be lifted after a full recovery following the end of the pregnancy. - TFOs will be required to immediately cease flying until a medical consultation has taken place with a Police's Consultant Occupational Health Physician who will consider fitness to fly. - All TFOs must cease flying at the end of the 26th week of pregnancy. - For both pilots and TFOs, full dynamic risk assessments in the workplace must be undertaken by the appropriate line manager and individual throughout the pregnancy. - If it is determined that a pilot or TFO is unable to fly, NPAS will seek alternative meaningful employment within NPAS.
+For TFOs where this is not possible, the individual may be returned to their home force.
+In such cases, their role of TFO will be made available to the individual on their return from maternity leave. - Any pilot or TFO who experiences a miscarriage or has a termination of a pregnancy will be determined to be unfit.
 Recertification may be considered subject to an acceptable specialist gynaecologist report.